 " We invested \$455 million in underserved communities, doubling in volume and reaching \$100 million in yearly loan originations for the first time in 2018, then again in 2019 and 2021.
-2022-2026 goals:

 CONTINUE TO GROW the Loan Fund's annual lending volume, net outstanding loan balance, and net operating income while maintaining our historic credit standards.